aatishb/patterncollider/README.md

 	- i.e. prove that they span the same space
 - [ ] smoother radius slider
 - [ ] download SVG button
+- [ ] improve efficiency on checking if mouse is in tile

 # done